First Parish Church (Dover, New Hampshire): Description and history

 Dover's First Parish Church is located at the southern end of Dover's commercial downtown area, on the west side of Central Avenue (New Hampshire Route 9) at its junction with Church Street.
 It is a tall single-story masonry structure, built with load-bearing brick walls and a gabled roof with a stepped gable end at the front.
 A broad three-bay section projects from the front facade, with a fully pedimented gable and stepped gable parapet with a heavy baroque volute ornament adjacent to the tower base.
 The tower rises, its front face flush with the projection, to include a square clock stage and an open octagonal belfry topped by a lantern stage and steeple.
 Window bays are tall and topped by rounded arches.
 The front facade has three entrances, each topped by a stone lintel.
 The interior has a mid-to-late 19th-century appearance, with slip pews.

 The church was built in 1825 by James Davis, a local master joiner.
 Its design is based on the original appearance of St. John's Church in Portsmouth, which was a design of Alexander Parris and also originally featured the volutes found here.
-The Portsmouth church's design is in turn based on works of Charles Bulfinch.
+The Portsmouth church's design is in turn based on the works of Charles Bulfinch.
 This church's steeple is based on another church, located in Newburyport, Massachusetts.

-The church congregation, founded in 1633 at Dover Point, is the oldest in state of New Hampshire.
+The church congregation, founded in 1633 at Dover Point, is the oldest in the state of New Hampshire.
 The site of its second church, built in 1654, is also listed on the National Register.